denis-koptev/TobaccoFeed/README.md

 We will give people the opportunity to choose products according to their preferences.
 Users will be able to communicate and share, to add tobaccos and find the best prices.

+## TO DO LIST

+- [x] Enable editing info for users
+- [ ] Add favourites and marks for users
+- [ ] Move to separate real server
+- [ ] Move to MySQL :star:
+- [x] Develop mixes-section in tobacco page
+- [ ] Create mixes app and front-end
+- [ ] Think on search algorithm.
+It works fucking bad...
+- [ ] Add filter front-end for search page
+- [x] Refactor html and css (too many duplicates)
+- [ ] Clustering of data, Statistics, Machine Learning
+- [ ] Sleep and relax after all this shit

+## TO TEST LIST

+- [ ] Check that old tobacco-photo is deleted after loading new one
+- [x] Photo of tobacco must be deleted after tobacco deletion
+- [ ] RESTfull API for everything - dream big :)
+- [x] Names and brands with uppercases and spaces addition to DB

 ## How to start

 Download *[Python3](https://www.python.org/ftp/python/3.6.1/python-3.6.1.exe)*